-The Chat feature allows students to send messages to instructors and TAs, as well as other students.
+The Chat feature allows learners to send messages to instructors and TAs, as well as other learners.
 These messages can be sent privately or to the whole class.
 When sharing your screen, the chat is minimized and currently can not be pushed out.

 Chat bubbles alert users to any unread private messages with a notification counter on the video display of the sender matching the notification counter in the participant list next to the sender’s name.
 Chat bubbles are also visible to Instructors and TAs from the master view of enhanced breakout rooms, indicating the number of chats sent within each breakout room.